-Ex-president Goodluck Jonathan's daughter, Faith Sakwe and hubby celebrate 4th wedding anniversary - Information Nigeria — Nigeria Today
+Goodluck Jonathan's daughter celebrates 4th wedding anniversary - Pulse Nigeria — Nigeria Today

-Ex-president Goodluck Jonathan’s daughter, Faith Sakwe and hubby celebrate 4th wedding anniversary – Information Nigeria
+Goodluck Jonathan’s daughter celebrates 4th wedding anniversary – Pulse Nigeria

 |